-Moving on from the transitional year of 2014, AJR Management (AJR) has been responsible for data collection and reporting during the whole of 2015, 2016, 2017 and 2018.
-AJR through 2018 has been responsible for the utility management process commencing at the point that Taylor Wimpey (TW) become responsible for the supply, usually at the point of installation, through to successful handover to buyer, Housing Association (HA) or Management Company, or disconnection.
-However, during 2018, AJR has also been fully involved in the meter call-off process giving greater visibility of meter requests.
+Moving on from the transitional year of 2014, AJR Management (AJR) has been responsible for data collection and reporting ever since.
+AJR through 2019 has been responsible for the utility management process commencing at the point that Taylor Wimpey (TW) become responsible for the supply, usually at the point of installation, through to successful handover to buyer, Housing Association (HA) or Management Company, or disconnection.
+However, during 2019, AJR has also been fully involved in the meter call-off process giving greater visibility of meter requests.